n3d1117/website/content/blog/bracket-view-fotmob/index.md

 I wanted something that actually behaved well while scrolling, paging, resizing, and updating.

+### Alternatives

+{{< columns >}}

+{{< column p="left" >}}
+{{< video src="sofascore.mp4" width="320" controls="true" preload="metadata" caption="SofaScore's horizontal bracket UI" class="center" >}}
+{{< /column >}}

+{{< column p="right" >}}
+{{< video src="apple-sports.mp4" width="320" controls="true" preload="metadata" caption="Apple Sports bracket UI" class="center" >}}
+{{< /column >}}

+{{< /columns >}}

+The first one is [SofaScore](https://www.sofascore.com)'s horizontal bracket implementation.
+I am not a fan of it.
+To me it does not make good use of the available space, and it only really readjusts the UI when paging snaps.
+There is no meaningful interpolation during the swipe, so the whole thing feels more static than it should.

+The other one is [Apple Sports](https://apps.apple.com/us/app/apple-sports/id6446788829).
+I think it is an interesting implementation.
+It lets the user resize the visible window through a fixed top UI control element, and it also does try to keep a focal window while you move through the bracket, though not in one linear motion.
+The bigger problem is that this component does not feel smooth or performant at all.
+There are hitches, micro-lags, animations that feel out of sync, and visible layout jumps - some of these you can see in this exact video.
+My guess, based on how it behaves, is that it is highly likely implemented in SwiftUI.
+If that guess is right, it is a pretty good example of the sad state of SwiftUI in 2026 for building performant UIs (and why I chose UIKit for my own implementation).

+All in all, I think FotMob's implementation is far superior to both of them.

 ## Reverse-engineering FotMob

 Before I started implementing anything, I wanted to understand whether FotMob was doing something special under the hood or whether this was mostly just a nice-looking paged scroll view.
 So, I did what _every_ engineer does in 2026, and asked Codex to inspect the decrypted FotMob app binary directly, to see whether they were doing anything custom for the bracket.